termie/farmboy/README.rst

 instead [TODO].

-To speed things up when iterating often (which you are going to do), an Apt mirror can be set up on a team or individual level.
+To speed things up when iterating often (which you are going to do), an Apt cache can be set up on a team or individual level.

 Additionally, to help test against "real" data, a central staging database can be set up [TODO] and refreshed [TODO].